A Dermatologist Told Me To Make These 7 Skincare Resolutions In 2026

 Make mindful drinking part of your skincare goals

 “Alcohol can really exacerbate inflammatory skin conditions such as acne and rosacea,” says Dr. Veraitch, who believes January is the perfect time to consider “cutting back and rebalancing the skin” after the festive season.
-In fact, prioritizing overall wellbeing throughout the year — whether managing stress, exercising more, or seeking help for sleeplessness — is always her top tip.
-“General health plays a huge role in skin and hair quality,” she emphasizes.
+In fact, prioritising overall well-being throughout the year — whether managing stress, exercising more, or seeking help for sleeplessness — is always her top tip.
+“General health plays a huge role in skin and hair quality,” she emphasises.

 Where you spray perfume makes all the difference